juliaguida/oystercard/pills/js_functions.md

 The `function` keyword in JavaScript creates an object that can be **called**.
 (We say _call_ in JavaScript, but that will make for confusing reading since 'call' has lots of meanings in English; let's use _invoke_ instead).

 > In Ruby, we invoke (call) _methods_, not objects (a method belongs to an object).
 But imagine that's just semantics.
-Can you visualize a method as being just another object?
+Can you visualise a method as being just another object?
 Perhaps it would help to think of it as an instance of a `Method` class or something similar?
 Don't worry if you're only vaguely grasping this; you're already ahead of many JavaScript hobbyists!

 ## The anatomy of `function`
 We've become familiar in Ruby with _literals_.
 These are expressions that directly create a new object whenever they are evaluated: